furiosa-ai/furiosa-artifacts/docs/usage/loading.md

 `asyncio.run()`

 `furiosa.models.nonblocking` module offers non-blocking API.
-When you are wrting codes using furiosa-models in async functions or async eventloop, you should use the non-blocking APIs.
+When you are writing codes using furiosa-models in async functions or async eventloop, you should use the non-blocking APIs.